WilGulf/NeoOS/README.md

 # NeoOS
-A 32-bit Operating System for the x86 architecture.
+A 32-bit hobby Operating System for the x86 architecture.

 ## Features
 Currently implemented:
 - 32-bit x86 kernel
 - Filesystem support
-- A basic shell
+- A basic shell with a set of command
 - Multiple programs runnable from the shell
+- Security features inspired from open-bsd

 ### The shell